theS1LV3R/starboard/README.md

 const content: string[] = [
   'This is the first page!',
   'This is the second page!',
-  'This is the thrid page!'
+  'This is the third page!'
 ]

 const options: PageOptions = {